lqhuang/flight-rules/shell.md

 ## Test executed command exists

-test exit code status
+Test exit code status

-`hash foo 2>/dev/null`: works with Z shell (Zsh), Bash, Dash and ash.
+- `hash foo 2>/dev/null`: works with Z shell (Zsh), Bash, Dash and ash.

-`type -p foo`: it appears to work with Z shell, Bash and ash (BusyBox), but not Dash (it interprets -p as an argument).
+- `type -p foo`: it appears to work with Z shell, Bash and ash (BusyBox), but not Dash (it interprets -p as an argument).

-`command -v foo`: works with Z shell, Bash, Dash, but not ash (BusyBox) (-ash: command: not found).
+- `command -v foo`: works with Z shell, Bash, Dash, but not ash (BusyBox) (-ash:
+  command: not found).

 Also note that `builtin` is not available with ash and Dash.